dapr/docs/howto/run-with-docker/README.md

       - hello-dapr
 ```

+> For those running the Docker daemon on a Linux host, you can also use `network_mode: host` to leverage host networking if needed.

 To get hands on with Dapr and Docker Compose, head over to the [Dapr samples](https://github.com/dapr/samples) and try out
 the Docker Compose sample for yourself.